isabelleduplessis/thru_hike_tracker/README.md

 * Confirm columns in each table
     * ~~confirmed for data entry related tables~~
 * Create CRUD operations for each table
-* Decide if I should autoincrement table ids

 **Feb 5, 2025**
 * Created sections model and linked to trail metadata